hypo69/hypo/pytest/gemini/src/webdriver/firefox/extentions/try_path_1.3.5/scripts/try_xpath_functions.md

 5. **Clearer Assertions:** Assertions are more specific and descriptive, checking for the expected types and contents of the results.  e.g. checking the tag of the node after a query.

-6. **Comprehensive Test Cases:** The provided example demonstrates how to test a few functions.
+6. **Comprehensive Test Cases:** The provided example demonStartes how to test a few functions.
 You need to extend this with more tests for all functions (`isDocOrElem`, `makeResolver`, `resToArr`, and others) and diverse inputs.

 7. **JavaScript Evaluation:** The JavaScript code is now correctly evaluated using `js2py`, making it much easier to test.